 Mental health refers to a person’s emotional and psychological well-being.
 It is the state of being able to think, feel, and act in a way that allows you to enjoy life and deal with stress.
 Mental health can be affected by our environment, genetics, relationships, and lifestyle choices.
 When someone experiences a mental illness such as depression or anxiety, it can interfere with their ability to carry out everyday activities.

 There is a lot of overlap between addiction and mental health disorders.
 In fact, many people who struggle with addiction also have a co-occurring mental health disorder.
 Some common co-occurring disorders include bipolar disorder, depression, anxiety disorders, post-traumatic stress disorder (PTSD), and schizophrenia.

-The relationship between addiction and mental health is complex, but there are some things we do know: people who have a substance use disorder often struggle with other mental illnesses as well; many people who experience symptoms of depression or anxiety may turn to alcohol or drugs in order to cope; those living with bipolar disorder tend toward impulsive behaviors like gambling, overspending money on credit cards, promiscuity and risky sexual activity.
-There’s also been research showing how certain types of trauma can lead someone down the path towards developing an addiction later on.
+The relationship between addiction and mental health is complex, but there are some things we do know: people who have a substance use disorder often struggle with other mental illnesses as well; many people who experience symptoms of depression or anxiety may turn to alcohol or drugs in order to cope; those living with bipolar disorder tend toward impulsive behaviors like gambling, overspending money on credit cards, promiscuity, and risky sexual activity.
+There’s also been research showing how certain types of trauma can lead someone down the path toward developing an addiction later on.
 For example, when children grow up without consistent parental supervision due to lackadaisical parenting styles (or worse yet – abuse), they’re more likely than their peers who had more stable upbringings to develop addictions and mental health problems as adults.

 So, what does all this mean?
-It means that addiction and mental health are two very complex issues that often intersect with each other.
+It means that substance abuse and mental health are two very complex issues that often intersect with each other.
 People who struggle with addiction may also struggle with a mental illness and vice versa.
 The good news is that there are treatment options available for both addiction and mental health disorders.